-After the OMT program announcement, we find a reversal of the fire-sale risk channel for short-term bonds reducing the risk of banks by -233 bps on average.
-Bank CDS spreads reduce by 48 bps on average due to banks' long-term GHPS sovereign bond holdings.
-For GHPS banks, the average reduction in the bank CDS spread from holding long-term home sovereign bonds is -135 bps on average, while the reduction is only -68 bps on average from short-term bond holdings.
+After the OMT program announcement, we find a reversal of the fire-sale risk channel for shortterm bonds reducing the risk of banks by 233 bps on average.
+Importantly, we find a reduction of bank risk of 48 bps on average due to banks' long-term GIIPS sovereign bond holdings, even though the OMT program did not target long-term bonds.
+For GIIPS banks, the average reduction in the bank CDS spread from holding long-term home sovereign bonds is 135 bps on average, while the average reduction is only 68 bps from short-term bond holdings.

-We report the average channel effects on bank equity returns in Panel B of Table 7.
-As opposed to our results on bank CDS spreads, we do not find the fire-sale risk channel to be significant in explaining bank equity returns for any of the periods we consider.
+We report the average channel effects on bank equity returns in Panel B of Table 8.
+Unlike our results on bank CDS spreads, we do not find the fire-sale risk channel to be significant in explaining bank equity returns for any of the periods we consider.
 We therefore only report the effects of the holdings channel.
 This channel confirms an improvement of the collateral value of GIIPS sovereign bonds with a maturity between one and three years during the post-LTRO period.
-The equity gains from holding short-term GIIPS sovereign bonds is 15% on average during that period.
-While positive equity returns are associated with short-term bonds in the post-LTRO period, an average reduction in equity prices of -30% is associated with holding GIIPS sovereign bonds with a maturity above three years.
+The equity gains from holding short-term GIIPS sovereign bonds are 15% on average during that period.
+While positive equity returns are associated with short-term bonds in the post-LTRO period, we find a reduction in bank equity prices of 30% on average from holding GIIPS sovereign bonds with a maturity above three years.